Definitions of Credentialism

-- Credentialism and credential inflation are used interchangeably by some social commentators and theorists, but separated here for clarity; for more information, see Bills and Rosenbaum 2007.
+- Credentialism and credential inflation are used interchangeably by some social commentators and theorists, but separated here for clarity.
+See Bills and Rosenbaum (2007) for further information.

 - The conceptual underpinning of credentialism arose through the critique of professionalism and the deschooling movement in the 1960–70s.
 Social theorists and critics contended formal education and hidden curriculums served to restrict access to opportunities and resources.
-The anticipatory socialization of formal education and credentialing provided a “rite of passage” that increased social capital and cultural capital within privileged groups but limit the social mobility of others.
+The anticipatory socialization of formal education and credentialing provided a “rite of passage” that increased social capital and cultural capital within privileged groups but limited the social mobility of others.

-- The critique of credentials is they serve as a gatekeeper for entry into a profession, but are not always indicators of the ability to perform complicated tasks or evidence of advanced knowledge.
-The credentials show the ability to obtain the credentials themselves, not always what they are supposed to represent.
+- The critique of credentials is that they serve as a gatekeeper for entry into a profession, but are not always indicators of the ability to perform complicated tasks or evidence of advanced knowledge.
+The credentials show the ability to obtain the credentials themselves, but not always what they are supposed to represent.

 - Credentialism leads to credential inflation and occurs in credential societies, a term coined by Randall Collins (born 1941) in The Credential Society: An Historical Sociology of Education and Stratification (1979).

-- An achievement-based stratified society or system allocates status based on achievements that are often evidenced by credentials and access to achieve these credential limits mobility.
+- An achievement-based stratified society or system allocates status based on achievements that are often evidenced by credentials and access to achieve these credentials limits mobility.